 The Philippines has enacted two laws to promote renewable energy (RE): the Biofuels Act of 2006 (RA 9367) with its implementing rules and regulations (IRR) and the Renewable Energy Act of 2008 (RA 9513) and its IRR.
 For key features see Biofuels Annual 2021.
-Below is the list of policies relative to the Biofuels Act of 2006 mostly Department Circulars (DC) issued by the Department of Energy (DOE).
+The Department of Energy (DOE) issued policies, mostly in the form of Department Circulars (DC), relative to the Biofuels Act of 2006.
+Please see Biofuels Annual 2023 for the detailed list.